 Blue Seventy makes our favorite bag in its Blue Seventy Large Transition Bag with the top zip.
 Priced at around $100, it is a quality product and has been known to be both durable and functional.
 It looks more like a duffel – you load from the top – and Blue Seventy put the wetsuit compartment on the bottom so it can drip dry without affect the other clothing.
 We also like the helmet carrier and the number of pockets inside the pack.
 High functional and good-looking with Bluseventy’s signature orange accents, what really stands out is the comfort of this backpack.
 Even full of gear — and you will find that you tend to pack these bags pretty full – it has plenty of padding against the back and very comfortable shoulder straps.

-The Louis Garneau Trizone Bag is a great all-around transition pack and one of our favorites, if the $100 price tag doesn’t bother you.
+The Louis Garneau Trizone Bag is a great all-around transition pack and one of our favorites, if the approximately $100 price tag doesn’t bother you.
 Price aside, there are many thing to like about the Garneau Trizone Pack.
 It is built with plenty of compartments and pockets soyou can keep your gear neatly organized during transition time.
 We also like the amount of ventilation on the bag, both helping gear inside cool and dry off, but also creating a more comfortable experience for the person wearing it.
 We are also fans of the amount of reflection on the bag, making it a pack that can easily double as a bike trip pack.
 Finally, it features the helmet carrier net that we are fans of.
 At 40 liters of capacity, it is hard to beat.
 Garneau used to make a pack that was 46 liters, but we don’t see it in the lineup anymore.
 Perhaps triathletes found that there was a limit on how much gear they needed to bring along to a race.

-For those on a tighter budget, TYR makes its TYR Transition Pack at a price point between $50 and $65.
+For those on a tighter budget, TYR makes its TYR Transition Pack at a price point usually between $50 and $65.
 It looks like a simple backpack, but has several features that a triathlete would like.
 Being TYR, they understand triathlon well and this pack does a nice job of holding more junk that you would expect by looking at it.
 It has several compartments and pockets, and has an external helmet cage.
 The wetsuit solution is not an internal waterproof pocket like the others, but rather a bag that then clips to the outside of the pack when you need to use it.
 While some of our testing suggests it may not have the durability of lifespan of other packs on the seams and straps, it is at a lower price point and may be worth a try if you are in need of a bag.

 If budget is not an issue and you want something that literally has everything, consider the Desoto transition bag.
 At $145, it is not going to be in the bargain bin, but you get what you pay for and this is a fully-equipped bag.
 Features include concealed zippers for a slimmer look, specific places for a helmet, air pump, and water bottle, and a bottom-entry compartment for your wet wetsuit.
 Desoto can claim the title of the “original transition pack maker” as they have been at it for 25 years, longer than anyone else.
 There is a reason you will see so many of these at a typical elite or HIM race.
 A fun bag to get if you have the budget, otherwise we think you will be very happy with the Blueseventy for about $50 less.